keybase/client/shared/images/iconfont/SKETCH.md

 > Source: https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/fill-rule#nonzero

-In Sketch it's possible to set the fill-rule for the `icon area` layer which will determine the fill-rule on the final SVG group.
+In Sketch it's possible to set the fill-rule on both the  the `icon area` and the icon's `path` layer, which will determine the fill-rule on the final SVG group.

 ![](./z-sketch-icon-area-fill-rule.png
 )